Why does champagne give me a headache?

 But really, the main culprit for champagne headaches is quite simple: it's the alcohol!

-Alcohol is a diuretic which causes your body to urinate at a much quicker rate than when drinking other liquids.
+Alcohol is a diuretic that causes your body to urinate at a much quicker rate than when drinking other liquids.
 Typically, you don't think about staying hydrated when your three glasses of champagne deep.
 You usually keep drinking, which makes you more dehydrated, which makes the headaches even more painful and noticeable.

 In addition to the alcohol content in champagne, you also need to consider the bubbles.
 The carbonation in champagne makes headaches more noticeable than when drinking other types of alcohol like beer or wine.